-The Open House is from 4 to 6 p.m. and will feature tours of the house museum, a craft project for kids with Barbara Bennett, plein air artist Deborah Angilletta, artist Juliet Konieczny, archaeology with Dr. Steve Jones, and beekeeping and the honey industry with Byron Nilsson.
+The Open House is from 4 to 6 p.m. and will feature tours of the house museum, a craft project for kids with Barbara Bennett, plein air artist Deborah Angilletta, artist Juliet Konieczny, and archaeology with Dr. Steve Jones.
 The Scotia Fire Department will display the 1873 hand pumper.

 Bring a picnic, a blanket or lawn chairs, and enjoy a relaxing end to your day.
 Beverages will be available, including beer from the Wolf Hollow Brewing Company, and the Electric City Roasters with coffee.
 There will be free sundaes, donated by Stewarts, starting at 6 (as long as they last!).